Being a Moroccan Surfer: Moving Beyond Her Country’s Gendered Enculturation

 (Journal, 2019)

-“This process [enculturation] would thus take place at a macro level, where the young individual constructs his ontological framework through interaction with social role models, in order to integrate into his culture and find his way within it” (Gobert, 2007: 5).
+“The latter [enculturation] would therefore take place at a macro level, where the young individual builds his or her ontological framework through interaction with social role models, in order to integrate into his or her culture and find a place within it” (Gobert, 2007: 5).
 As we have seen, Nora has made these surfers her new family.
-This means that they then become her new social reference points.
-It is therefore they who have the ability to apply the process of transmission.
+This means that they then become her new social role models.
+It is therefore they who have the ability to facilitate the process of transmission.
 Drawing on their religious interpretation, these men reestablish male dominance by succeeding in making her internalize traditional restrictions regarding the place and role of women in society.
-As the study conducted by Kelly et al. (2005) on female skateboarders, Nora appears to internalize the “masculine” norms of Moroccan culture, aligning herself with these norms rather than resisting them, for fear of being expelled from the surfing subculture.
+As the study conducted by Kelly et al. (2005) on female skateboarders, Nora appears to internalize the “masculine” norms of Moroccan culture, going along with these norms rather than resisting them, for fear of being expelled from the surfing subculture.

 At this point in my thinking, a phrase Malik once said to me comes to mind:

-Text Box: Screenshot of one of the Instagram Stories posted by Marwa when Morocco’s House of Games and Sports (MDJS) featured her in one of its advertising campaigns, showing the surfer on her board facing a wave taller than she is.It is difficult to free women from this social and cultural oppression if men themselves are not entirely free.
+It is difficult to free women from this social and cultural oppression if men themselves are not entirely free.
 Regardless of gender, both are confronted with and subject to a cultural burden.
 This idea is championed by Chebel, who states: “Democratic modernity is inconceivable without women’s emancipation; and the latter cannot come about without the autonomy of men themselves” (2002: 63).
 However, a collective awareness is emerging regarding the place of Moroccan women in society.
-Several initiatives have been undertaken in this regard, such as the creation of the first women’s sports association dedicated to surfing, the Moroccan Women’s Surfing and Bodyboarding Union (UMFSB), affiliated with the Royal Moroccan Surfing Federation, and the broadcast of a documentary on Marwa’s journey on a national channel[16].
-This report could be seen as symbolic of a “movement conducive to women’s empowerment” (Maillot, 2011: 528).
-Thus, a strategy still needs to be refined to foster collective progress and enable Moroccan women to achieve conditions for accessing and practicing surfing similar to those available to men.
+Several initiatives have been undertaken in this regard, such as the creation of the first women’s sports association dedicated to surfing—the Moroccan Women’s Surfing and Bodyboarding Union (UMFSB), affiliated with the Royal Moroccan Surfing Federation—and the broadcast of a documentary on Marwa’s journey on a national television channel.[16].
+This report may symbolize a “movement conducive to women’s empowerment” (Maillot, 2011: 528).
+Thus, a strategy still needs to be refined to foster collective progress and enable Moroccan women to achieve conditions for accessing and practicing surfing that are similar to those available to men.
 2019 appears to be a pivotal year for women’s surfing in Morocco, one that could have significant repercussions in the years to come.

 Bibliography